X. M. Sellathambu: Career

 Sellathambu was Divisional Revenue Officer for Mullaitivu.

-Sellathambu stood as the Illankai Tamil Arasu Kachchi's (Federal Party) candidate in Vavuniya at the 1970 parliamentary election.
+Sellathambu stood as the Illankai Tamil Arasu Kachchi (Federal Party) candidate in Vavuniya electoral district at the 1970 parliamentary election.
 He won the election and entered Parliament.

 On 14 May 1972 the ITAK, All Ceylon Tamil Congress, Ceylon Workers' Congress, Eelath Thamilar Otrumai Munnani and All Ceylon Tamil Conference formed the Tamil United Front, later renamed Tamil United Liberation Front (TULF).

 Sellathambu was the TULF's candidate in Mullaitivu at the 1977 parliamentary election and was re-elected.
 He was Chief Opposition Whip from 1977 to 1983.

 Sellathambu and all other TULF MPs boycotted Parliament from the middle of 1983 for a number of reasons: they were under pressure from Sri Lankan Tamil militants not to stay in Parliament beyond their normal six-year term; the Sixth Amendment to the Constitution of Sri Lanka required them to swear an oath unconditionally renouncing support for a separate state; and the Black July riots in which up to 3,000 Tamils were murdered by Sinhalese mobs.
 After three months of absence, Sellathambu forfeited his seat in Parliament on 21 October 1983.
 Sellathambu died in March 1984 at the age of 66.